 Understanding deductible plans

 Depending on your plan, you may pay copays or coinsurance for some services without having to reach your deductible.
-For example, most preventive care services are always covered at a copay or at nocost.
-Any payments for these services also count toward your out-of-pocket maximum.
+For example, preventive care services are always covered at no cost or at a copay.
+Copays and coinsurance for services that are not subject to the deductible also count toward your out-of-pocket maximum.